Battle of Sanaa (2011): Second phase

 Following the return of Saleh from Saudi Arabia, clashes in the capital resumed and between 18 and 25 September 162 opposition and security forces members were killed with the military using artillery on opposition rallies.
 On 19 September, protesters, along with members of the renegade 1st Armored Division, attacked one of the smaller bases of the Republican Guards, located on the west side of the major al-Zubairy road.
 They took control of it, without firing a shot, and the loyalist forces retreated from the area.
 On 24 September, the loyalist military shelled the headquarters of the 1st Armored Division, leaving 11 soldiers dead and 112 wounded.

 On the night of 25 September, opposition tribesmen attacked the base camp of the 63rd Brigade in the Nehm district, 43.5 mi north of Sana'a.
 During the fighting, the commander of the brigade, General Abdullah al-Kulaibi, was killed.
 In all, seven soldiers were killed.
-The tribesmen also claimed to had captured 30 soldiers after briefly capturing parts of the base.
+The tribesmen also claimed to have captured 30 soldiers after briefly capturing parts of the base.

 On 27 September, the defense minister escaped an assassination attempt when a suicide bomber attacked his convoy.

 On the morning of 28 September, opposition forces shot down a government warplane just north of the city.
 Eyewitnesses stated that the aircraft was bombarding a residential compound in the Arhab district when it was brought down.
 Two people were killed in an air-strike in the district the previous night.
 Air-strikes had targeted the area since 25 September, when the base of the 63rd Brigade was raided.